Finnish drugmaker Orion's Q2 profit, sales beat forecasts

-July 17 (Reuters) - Finnish drugmaker Orion on Friday reported better-than-expected April-June profits and sales, boosted by a milestone payments for its prostate cancer drug.
+July 17 (Reuters) - Finnish drugmaker Orion ORNBV.HE on Friday reported better-than-expected April-June numbers, boosted by payments from Bayer AG, but said it saw demand for several of its products levelling off since spiking in March-April.

 Orion's operating profit rose 85% from a year earlier to 96.4 million euros ($110 million) on sales up 16% to 292.5 million euros, both well ahead of analysts expectations Refinitiv Eikon data showed.